zabbixcn/zabbix-agent-extension-certchecker/README.md

 ### Dependencies

-zabbix-agent-extension-elasticsearch requires [zabbix-agent](http://www.zabbix.com/download) v2.4+ to run.
+zabbix-agent-extension-certchecker requires [zabbix-agent](http://www.zabbix.com/download) v2.4+ to run.

 ### Zabbix configuration
 In order to start getting metrics, it is enough to import template and attach it to monitored node.